mbmoon/gradient-filters/README.md

-# gradient-filters
+# Gradient-filters
-This repository contains some well known gradient filters
+This repository contains some well known gradient filters.